 The Raspberry Pi is a tiny (think cigarette packet sized) computer designed to be cheap and easy to use for projects.
 A tool to teach computer science to schools and third world countries, they have inspired many people and are used for millions of projects.
 They are available for £20-30 and are awesome to have, even as just a small backup computer!
 There are of course downsides to a system that small, it lacks significant processing power for any major scale work, even the recommended operating systems tend to be smaller versions of Linux.

-So the question is, one might ask, is it powerful enough to produce music on it?
+So the question one might ask is it powerful enough to produce music on it?

 Many will say it's not feasible.
 The only "proper" DAW (digital audio workstation) available for Linux anyway is Ardour, which is way too much for the Raspberry Pi to handle.
 Since you can't really install another kind of operating system, you are basically out of luck.

-So, it turns out there is a way, Non.
-Thanks to a fantastic person called Jonathan Liles, an American software architect and musician who has made it possible.
+But, it turns out there is a way, Non.
+Thanks to a developer called Jonathan Liles, an American software architect and musician who has made it possible.
 Setting out to make a DAW under the aim of it being "fast, light, [and] reliable" he has developed a modular system great for use on small computers, such as the Pi itself.

 Best of all, Non is entirely FREE!!!

 At 43k lines of code, it is an impressive feat, getting most software in that size is admirable, let alone a fully functioning DAW.
 He aims to maintain the simplicity throughout the life of Non.

 Non differs from other DAWs in its modular nature in which each component can work independently of the others.
 Originally designed as the Non-Sequencer, when Liles encountered difficulty with the available resources, he kicked the project into gear using JACK, a recently released, low latency sound server.

 - Non-Sequencer - A MIDI sequencer

 - Non-DAW - The timeline/arranger section